-39. To be eligible for the targeted allocation for very high-cost science, technology, engineering and maths (STEM) subjects, shown on the 2024-25 recurrent grant Table A, a provider must be actively recruiting to have new entrants in the year for which funding is provided to the very high-cost disciplines 19 that this funding aims to sustain.
-The funding is earmarked to support the direct teaching costs of higher education programmes in those subjects and providers must therefore use the funding solely for this purpose.
+34. The funding for the targeted allocation for very high-cost science, technology, engineering and maths (STEM) subjects is earmarked to support the direct teaching costs of higher education programmes in those subjects and providers must therefore use the funding solely for this purpose.
 If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to the subjects concerned, or that the provider has not used the funding for the purposes intended, we will require the provider to repay all the allocation attributable to the subjects concerned.